 Beat the butter to a cream and gradually add the sugar.
 Then add the unbeaten egg and beat all together thoroughly.
 Add milk and flour and beat hard for five minutes.
 Add baking powder, salt and nutmeg.

 This is an excellent breakfast cake, easily and quickly made, a very traditional Pennsylvania Dutch dessert recipe.

 For Mary's old fashioned molasses cakes, she creamed together 1 cup of light brown sugar and 2 tablespoonfuls of butter.
 Then added 1 cup of New Orleans molasses.
 The molasses had been allowed to come to a boil, then cooled.

 She beat all well together, then added yolk of one large egg, and lastly the stiffly beaten white of the egg.
 Beat the mixture again and bake in 2 square layer cake pans in a hot oven about 25 minutes.

-This old Pennsylvania Dutch dessert recipe makes an excellent cake if directions are closely followed.
+This traditional Pennsylvania Dutch dessert recipe makes an excellent cake if directions are closely followed.

 Boil 1 scant half cup water with 1 cup sugar until it spins a thread, or forms a soft, firm ball in cold water.
 Pour slowly over the stiffly beaten white of egg, beating while it is being poured.